11-03-2026

 Text continues below image

 Everyone reacts differently.
-While one person notices a difference after one night, another only feels improvement after weeks, or not at all.
+While one person notices a difference after one night, another feels improvement only after weeks, or not at all.

 The effect depends on: